-The Project: The Project is part of the Core Curriculum; it is the culmination of the student's work on "Navigating the Art World".
+The Project: The Project is the culmination of the student's work on "Navigating the Art World" (the Core Curriculum).
 It is undertaken within the home program and is supervised by MA in Contemporary Art tutors.
-Organised into groups of 3, 4 or 5 students, each group undertakes one of two projects.
+Organised into groups of 3-5 students, each group undertakes one of two projects.
 They can produce one issue of a hypothetical art magazine - in a print or web-based format - or present a proposal for a hypothetical exhibition in a commercial or publicly funded gallery.
 The students pitch their project to their tutors and cohort and create written documentation in support of it.
 In addition to group project materials, each student submits an individual written submission.